 The Pacific Agreement on Closer Economic Relations (PACER Plus) is a trade and economic integration agreement that aims to create jobs, raise standards of living and encourage sustainable economic development in the Pacific region.

-Pacific Island countries are our nearest neighbours and with more than 250,000 Pacific Islanders living in New Zealand, we share strong personal ties.
+Pacific Island countries are our nearest neighbours and, with more than 250,000 Pacific Islanders living in New Zealand, we share strong personal ties.
 New Zealand has a clear interest in a prosperous and sustainable region and our main objective for PACER Plus is to encourage economic development in Pacific countries.

-The potential benefits of this type of agreement are:
+The intended benefits of PACER Plus are:

 - a more predictable trading environment